This article has links to products and services we love, which we may make commission from.

 Three Needs Tap Room and Pizza Cube

-For all the beer lovers and pool players, Three Needs (185 Pearl St) is the best place to go for a cool brew in the summer in Burlington.
+For all the beer lovers and pool players, Three Needs (185 Pearl St) is the best place to go for a cool brew in the summer.

 The bar is open every day from the afternoon to late into night.